neondatabase/website/content/docs/introduction/about.md

 - **To build the best Postgres experience in the cloud**.
 This is still our core mission today.
 It was clear to us then, as it is now, that database workloads are shifting into the cloud &#8212; and no one wants to manage a database themselves.
 - **In an ever-changing technology stack, we believe Postgres is here to stay**.
 Just like the Linux operating system or Git version control, we believe Postgres is the default choice for a relational database system.
 That’s why all of the major platforms like AWS, Azure, Google Cloud, Digital Ocean, and many newcomers to this space offer Postgres as a service.
 - **An idea that a modern Postgres cloud service can be designed differently**.
 We call this approach _separation of storage and compute_, which lets us architect the service around performance, reliability, manageability, and cost-efficiency.
-- **Belief that our architecture can provide a better Developer Experience (DevX)**.
+- **The belief that our architecture can provide a better Developer Experience (DevX)**.
 Features such as autoscaling, branching, time travel, and instant databases, backups, and restore improve the developer experience by allowing quick environment setup, efficient developer workflows, and immediate database availability.

 These are Neon's reasons, but given the many _database-as-a-service_ options available today, let's take a look at the reasons why **you** should choose Neon: